ncubrian/blog/2018/microservice-madness/article.md

+# The Death of Microservice Madness in 2018

 Microservices became a very popular topic in over the last couple of years[^1].
 'Microservice madness' goes something like this:

 > Netflix are great at devops.